MM-Nav: Multi-View VLA Model for Robust Visual Navigation via Multi-Expert Learning

-\textbf{Performance gains across online training iterations.} The performance of the initial VLA model and its variants after the first four training iterations was assessed in simulation; the results are shown in Fig.~\ref{fig:iteration}.
-After the initial behavior-cloning training, the VLA model exhibits clear performance gaps across all three capabilities, particularly in the squeezing capability.
-Through several online training iterations, the model gradually improves its performance.
-In the first iteration, the capability-balanced data aggregation method places emphasis on squeezing, leading to substantial improvements.
-Consequently, the performance of the VLA model after the first iteration becomes comparable to, or even surpasses, that of the RL experts.
-In the second and third iterations, the reaching capability is further enhanced, even though the VLA model had already surpassed the performance of the corresponding RL expert.
-This may be attributed to the improved integration of squeezing and avoiding capabilities, which facilitates a stronger understanding of the relatively simpler reaching task.
-After the fourth iteration, the performance across the three tasks converges, and no additional iterations are conducted.
+\textbf{Performance gains across online training iterations.} The performance of the initial VLA model and its variants after the first four training iterations is evaluated in simulation, as shown in \Cref{fig:iteration}.
+After the initial behavior-cloning training, the VLA model shows clear performance gaps across all three capabilities, particularly in squeezing.
+In the first iteration, the capability-balanced data aggregation method places more emphasis on squeezing, leading to substantial gains.
+As a result, the VLA model after the first iteration becomes comparable to, or even surpasses, the RL experts.
+In the second and third iterations, the reaching capability is further improved, although the VLA model had already exceeded the corresponding RL expert.
+This may be attributed to better integration of the squeezing and avoiding capabilities, which also benefits the relatively simpler reaching task.
+After the fourth iteration, performance across the three tasks converges, and no further iterations are conducted.

-\textbf{Capability-balanced data aggregation method.} Comparison experiments are conducted to evaluate the advantage of our capability-balanced data aggregation method.
-Based on the same initial VLA model, we train one set of iterations using our balanced data and another one with unbalanced data (Fig.~\ref{fig:iteration}).
-In both training setups, the total number of samples per iteration is kept constant.
-It is shown that the capability-balanced method is able to complement the lacking capability in time, thus achieving faster and more stable training.
-Although the unbalanced way achieves better performance in reaching the scene, it fails to efficiently learn from squeezing data and avoiding data.
-In a word, the capability-balanced method helps fuse the data from different RL experts together and prevents the VLA model from overlooking specific capabilities.
+\textbf{Capability-balanced data aggregation method.} Comparison experiments are conducted to evaluate the effectiveness of our capability-balanced data aggregation method.
+Starting from the same initial VLA model, we train one set of iterations with balanced data and another with unbalanced data (\Cref{fig:iteration}), while keeping the total number of samples per iteration the same.
+The results show that the capability-balanced method can complement underdeveloped capabilities in time, leading to faster and more stable training.
+Although the unbalanced setting achieves better performance on the reaching task, it fails to efficiently improve squeezing and avoiding.
+Overall, the capability-balanced method better integrates data from different RL experts and prevents the VLA model from overlooking specific capabilities.